Hadron: Baryons

 Baryons are hadrons containing an odd number of valence quarks (at least 3).
 Most well-known baryons such as the proton and neutron have three valence quarks, but pentaquarks with five quarks—three quarks of different colors, and also one extra quark-antiquark pair—have also been proven to exist.
 Because baryons have an odd number of quarks, they are also all fermions, i.e., they have half-integer spin.
 As quarks possess baryon number B = 1/3, baryons have baryon number B = 1.
 Pentaquarks also have B = 1, since the extra quark's and antiquark's baryon numbers cancel.

 Each type of baryon has a corresponding antiparticle (antibaryon) in which quarks are replaced by their corresponding antiquarks.
 For example, just as a proton is made of two up quarks and one down quark, its corresponding antiparticle, the antiproton, is made of two up antiquarks and one down antiquark.

 As of August 2015, there are two known pentaquarks, P(4380) and P(4450), both discovered in 2015 by the LHCb collaboration.

 Mesons

 Mesons are hadrons containing an even number of valence quarks (at least two).
-Most well known mesons are composed of a quark-antiquark pair, but possible tetraquarks (four quarks) and hexaquarks (six quarks, comprising either a dibaryon or three quark-antiquark pairs) may have been discovered and are being investigated to confirm their nature.
+Most well known mesons are composed of a quark–antiquark pair, but possible tetraquarks (four quarks) and hexaquarks (six quarks, comprising either a dibaryon or three quark–antiquark pairs) may have been discovered and are being investigated to confirm their nature.
 Several other hypothetical types of exotic meson may exist which do not fall within the quark model of classification.
 These include glueballs and hybrid mesons (mesons bound by excited gluons).

-Because mesons have an even number of quarks, they are also all bosons, with integer spin, i.e., 0, +1, or −1.
+Because mesons have an even number of quarks, they are also all bosons, with integer spin, i.e., 0 ħ, +1 ħ, or −1 ħ.
 They have baryon number B = 1/3 − 1/3 = 0.
 Examples of mesons commonly produced in particle physics experiments include pions and kaons.
 Pions also play a role in holding atomic nuclei together via the residual strong force.